Ozneeee/Ozneeee/README.md

 ### Hi there 👋 I'm Ozne, a french Developper

-- 🔭 I’m currently working on big Javascript project ( React & Node.js )
+- 🔭 I’m currently working on a big React.js project !
 <!-- - 📚 I’m currently learning websockets -->
 - 🛠 I also do missions for Fivem